ipirangad3v/kmule/README.md

 ## Usage

 Currently, the KMULE library offers several useful functions that can be used directly in the `commonMain` module.
 These functions include:

 - `openSpotify(showId: String)`: Opens Spotify and directs to the specific show.
 - `openYoutube(youtubeChannel: String)`: Opens YouTube and directs to the specified channel.
 - `openInstagram(instagramProfile: String)`: Opens Instagram and directs to the specified profile.
 - `openWebPage(url: String)`: Opens a web page in the default browser.

 Each implementation of these functions is optimized to work natively on different platforms.
 For example, on Android, these functions use `Intent` to open the corresponding apps, while on iOS, they will try to open the apps directly.

-This approach ensures a consistent and integrated user experience across all platforms supported by the KMULE library (ios,jvm,android,IOS,linux).
+This approach ensures a consistent and integrated user experience across all platforms supported by the KMULE library (Android,IOS).

 Here is a basic example of how to use the KMULE library in your project: